| SJ23 Tech Tip E22, (Updated 2025-11-23) Bob Schimmel (Under Construction) | |||||

 |

 It is always nice to know that your baby is safe and still floating where you left her.
-This remote electronics ins intended to monitor bilge pump activity, system power, cabin temperature and humidity.
+This electronic circuitry is intended to monitor bilge pump activity, system power, cabin temperature and humidity.
 The monitor will connect to the Internet via WI-FI.
-Notifications will be emailed instantly from the Monitor to my email address at home or to my cell phone, regardless of where I am in the world.
-Peace of mind.
-In addition, if there are no events to transmit, the RaspberryPi will transmit a "keep alive or heartbeat" email to indicate it is still alive and functioning.
-Our club video camera of the moored fleet only goes so far to monitor boats and this Monitor will report the other vital statistics I want.
+Notifications will be emailed instantly from the monitor to my email address at home or to my cell phone.
+Peace of mind, regardless of where I am in the world.
+In addition, if there are no events to transmit, the circuitry will transmit a "keep alive or heartbeat" email to indicate it is still alive and functioning.
+Our club video camera of the moored fleet only goes so far to monitor boats and this monitor will report the other vital statistics I want to see.
+If you can monitor all of these via your designated WI-FI, you can be rest assured your boat is safe.
 DESIGN - The circuitry is being configured and tested on a bread board.
-The RaspberryPi is programmed to wake up whenever an event happens, send the information in an email then go back to sleep.
+The RaspberryPi is programmed to wake up whenever an event happens, send the information via an email then go back to sleep.
+Once a day it will report "all is good."
+This is likely overkill but necessary in the beginning as part of the learning.

 |